surniaulula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 4.9.0-dev.3 =
+= 4.9.0-b.1 =

-(2021/10/20) Moved the update manager config from the transient cache to the options table.
+(2021/10/21) Moved the update manager config from transient cache to the options table.
 Fixed the update manager config refresh.

 = 4.8.0 =